 My Early Days of Blogging

-Way back in the early days of blogging, when I first started in 2004, the whole idea of writing an online journal was a novel idea!
+Although I had my static website online since 1999, in the early days of “blogging” when I began in 2004, the whole idea of writing a daily online journal, a “weblog” as we called it then, was a novel idea!

 Who in their right mind would want to read about what someone else was doing in their daily life?
 And why would the writer, the “blogger,” want to share all this stuff with the public in the first place?